 Generally, the accounts to be filed with the branch's tax return need only relate to the trade or business carried on in Hong Kong.
 These branch accounts do not need to be audited.
 The amount of profits subject to tax will generally be calculated on the basis of these branch accounts (as adjusted according to Hong Kong's tax rules).
-However, where the accounts do not disclose the true profits arising in or derived from Hong Kong, a formulaic assessment can be made by the Inland Revenue Department.
-The same proportion of the non-Hong Kong company's total profits as its turnover in Hong Kong bears to its total turnover will be treated as profits arising in or derived from Hong Kong and taxed accordingly.
-Where this is impracticable or inequitable, however, the Assessor may assess profits tax as a fair percentage of the turnover in Hong Kong.
+In assessing the profits of a branch for profits tax purposes, the Inland Revenue Department will treat the branch as if it were a separate and independent enterprise engaged in the same or similar activities under the same or similar conditions, taking into account the functions performed, assets used and risks assumed by the enterprise through the branch and through the other parts of the enterprise.

-A general discussion of Hong Kong profits tax is contained in the "Taxes" section below.
+A general discussion of Hong Kong profits tax is contained in section 5 on "Taxes" below.

-ESTABLISHING A REPRESENTATIVE OFFICE IN HONG KONG
+ESTABLISHING A REPRESENTATIVE OFFICE IN HONG KONG 4

 A non-Hong Kong company that wishes to establish an office in Hong Kong for the purpose of promoting its business carried on elsewhere and liaising with customers and potential customers in Hong Kong can set up a representative office.
-This involves the obtaining of a business registration certificate in the similar manner described above as a non-Hong Kong company establishing a Hong Kong branch.
+This involves obtaining a business registration certificate in a similar manner to that as described above for a non-Hong Kong company establishing a Hong Kong branch.

-Registration of a representative office with the Registrar of Companies is not necessary as a representative is not meant to carry on business in Hong Kong.
+Registration of a representative office with the Registrar is not necessary as a representative office is not meant to carry on business in Hong Kong.
 If the foreign corporation is going to carry on business beyond the scope of a representative office in Hong Kong, registration of its establishment in Hong Kong as a branch with the Companies Registry will be necessary.
-Baker & McKenzie's Hong Kong office will be pleased to provide advice in this regard in particular cases.
+Baker McKenzie's Hong Kong office will be pleased to provide advice in this regard in particular cases.